 If a concerted securitization of the debt is the obvious solution to the debt crisis, why did it not materialize up to this moment?
-It is not difficult to identify the obstacles to this approach obstacles that are originated in the creditor and in the debtor countries.
+Why for the creditor countries the Brady Plan was the limit.
+It is not difficult to identify the obstacles to this approach - obstacles that are originated in the creditor and in the debtor countries.

-The barriers on the creditors' side to a concerted reduction of the debt are: (1) the inherent collective-action barrier to comprehensive debt reduction; (2) the problem of precedents; (3) the problem of the public sector bail outs; (4) the distorted incentives of the large banks; (5) the structure of the bargaining cycle (see Jeffrey Sachs, 1989).
+The barriers on the creditors side to a concerted reduction of the debt are: (1) the inherent collective-action barrier to comprehensive debt reduction; (2) the problem of precedents; (3) the problem of the public sector bail outs; (4) the distorted incentives of the large banks; (5) the structure of the bargaining cycle (see Jeffrey Sachs, 1989); and, more recently, the relatively good performance of the countries that signed a Brady agreement.